MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/basic-infobox-example.md

 ---
 title: "Basic Infobox Example | Microsoft Docs"
-description: Provides a code example that shows how to create a basic infobox with a title and description and set it to the center of a map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to add an infobox with a title and description to the center of the map. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""